ethersphere/bee-docs/docs/learn/technology/access-control.md

 ```
 The **reference** flag indicates the already existing encrypted grantee list reference that needs to be updated.
 The **grantee_history_reference** indicates the reference of historical version of the list, where the encrpyted list reference is added as a metadata to the history entry with the key **"encryptedglref"**

+**Limitation**: If an update is called again within a second from the latest upload/update of a grantee list, then mantaray save fails with an invalid input error, because the key (timestamp) already exists, hence a new fork is not created.

 #### Get